How to Reset AirPods, AirPods Pro, and AirPods Max

 If your AirPods stopped pairing, sound funny, or you're handing them down to someone else, a factory reset is the cleanest fix.
 The process unpairs them from your Apple ID, wipes the settings, and gets them ready to set up fresh.

 This walkthrough from Apple Support covers all three current AirPods models.
 The steps are mostly identical - the only difference is the specific button or buttons you hold to trigger the reset.
+Once they're reset, follow our guide to pairing AirPods to set them up with a new device, and our screenshot guide if you're documenting the process.

 Step-by-Step Guide